johnpuddephatt/stgeorges/_learning/digital-inclusion-1.md

 time_and_location:
 - St George's Community Centre 5th October 9:30-3:00 for 10 days
 equipment:
-- You MUST have a face mask
+- You MUST have a face mask (Exemptions apply)
 - Pen & Paper
 information:
 - You will receive a laptop upon completion of this course
 council: false
-published: false

 ---